aclarkData/jekyll-now/_posts/2017-05-09-Basic-Machine-Learning-Notebook1.md

 ## Decision Tree

 A Decision Tree, in machine learning, is a classifier that creates a path to an outcome based on several input variables.
-Each "leaf" represents an output given teh specific input variable values.
+Each "leaf" represents an output given the specific input variable values.
 Decision Trees are arguably one of most comprehensible models in machine learning and when combined in massive "forests",  can be a very effective algorithm.

 ```python